JCDrummond/nba-repo-project/repos/proj/docs/README.md

-# nba-repo-project
+# Final Documents Directory
-Reproducible data analysis project on the 2019-2020 Chicago Bulls
+The files inside the 'docs' directory will contain the final documents used to communicate my analysis.
+It will contain an rmarkdown and knitr html file that will show the analysis conducted for the Chicago Bulls starting 5 selections.